Asbestos-Related Mesothelioma, Lung Cancer & Asbestosis Claims

 As a general guide, the courts will award the compensation to the worker according to the severity of the disease.
 The greater the suffering the more compensation will be awarded.
 Most compensation is awarded to the severe forms of the disease such as mesothelioma, lung cancer and asbestosis.
 Mesothelioma once diagnosed is a death sentence often within months.
 Asbestos related lung cancer and asbestosis often take a longer period before it if fatal.
 All asbestos claims including fatal compensation claims are handled by only our experienced GRADE A Solicitors with a minimum of 15 years experience in disease and asbestos related compensation payout claims.

-Mesothelioma Compensation Payouts for Asbestos Deaths UK
+Compensation Payouts for Asbestos Claims After Death in the UK

 - Mesothelioma – Serious disability leading to premature death: up to £105,000 (Please note that some asbestos related lung cancers and asbestosis may also be awarded compensation at this level)

-- Lung cancer – Usually older person and fatal, symptoms not generally as painful as mesothelioma: up to £86,000
+- Lung Cancer – Usually older person and fatal, symptoms not generally as painful as mesothelioma: up to £86,000

 - Asbestosis (pleural thickening of the lungs) – Disability, shortness of breath, prolonged coughing, sleep disturbance, restriction of mobility.
 The top level award will be for victims where the disease is progressive, showing a significant impact on quality of life: up to £95,000